italonascimento/wire/README.md

 0----1--------2-----3------4----|
 ```

-Finally, listening to the store events, we're abble to display
+Finally, by listening to the state stream, we are able to display
-information to the user or produce any other side-effect, everytime
+information to the user or produce any other side-effect when the data changes,
-the data changes, automatically.
+automatically.

 # How to use

 ## Creating a component

-Let's get started by creating a simple `game.lua` file containing the
+Let's get started by creating a simple `game.lua` file, containing the
 following four functions:

 ```lua